 wagon) to Little River, Kansas in 1881.
 Two years later, his father began

 having heart trouble and died in 1887 (he was only 47).
 In 1894,

-the

-children could attend school at Kansas Agricultural College.
+the older children could attend school at Kansas Agricultural College.

-At the end of Milton's first year of college, he was called back to Little
+At the end of Milton's first year of college, he was called back to

-family).
+in the family).
 He didn't re-start school until the fall of 1896.

-The family was living on Leavenworth Street in Manhattan, Kansas and Milton
+The family was living on Leavenworth Street in Manhattan, Kansas and

-class so she could continue teaching.
+college refresher class so she could continue teaching.